Get support for KnpLabs/ConsoleServiceProvider

 The server commands expect your front controller to be located in your

-document root and be called app_dev.php
+document root and be called app_dev.php, app.php, index_dev.php or index.php.

 For more information, please consult the Symfony documentation.